allesctf/writeups/2018/ructfe/vch/README.md

 Im curious if there were other flaws in the application that I didn't notice...

 Anyway, fun challenge!
-And very, very, very messy script attached.
+And very, very, very messy script attached: [here](solve.py)